 As a film, Eisenstein’s Battleship Potemkin also had important historical impact.
 Most significantly, the way in which he tested theories of montage (film editing) showed the world how film could wrestle with audience’s emotions.
 The powerful Odessa Steps sequence in particular caught audiences’ heartstrings, making them sympathize with the socialist rebels.
 Fearing that Battleship Potemkin would turn viewers into Bolsheviks, the US, UK, and France soon banned the movie.Nazi propaganda minister Joseph Goebbels himself remarked that “anyone…could become a Bolshevik after seeing the film.”

-A fun fact about the movie I recently came across on the To Discover Russia blog is that the red flag flying from the Potemkin after the mutiny was hand painted.
+A fun fact about the movie is that the red flag flying from the Potemkin after the mutiny was hand painted.
 During the filming, they shot a white flag, and then they painted it red, frame by frame, in post-production.
 Given this is a black-and-white film, had they shot a real-life red flag, it just would have shown up as a dark grey.